CruGlobal/cru-content-designs/README.md

 ## Using the SCSS Files

 This is the more complex, but much more powerful, way to use this submodule.
-All the compiled CSS is originally written in SCSS (a syntax variation of the CSS preprocessing language [SASS](https://sass-lang.com/)), broken out according to [AEM's core components](https://www.aemcomponents.dev/).
-The files have also largely been sorted into sub-directories according to the type of data they contain, namely variables, mixins, and classes.
+All the compiled CSS was originally written in SCSS (a syntax variation of the CSS preprocessing language [SASS](https://sass-lang.com/)) and have largely been sorted into sub-directories according to the type of data they contain, namely variables, mixins, and classes.
 There is also a contractors sub-directory that will be explained [further down](#contractors) in this document.

 ### Strategy for supporting multiple platforms